davidalovell/studio/tickler.md

 - More reverb effects!

 ## Isms
-- Crow and Live link
-- Crow and M4L
 - Patch based on TT
 - Use Kria as a sequencer
+- Learn how to save sequences on Kria

-## Recording
+## Mac
-- Have an 'always on' recording set up
 - Ableton Live course
+- Crow and Live link
+- Crow and M4L

 ## Fix
 - Tascam-424